Daniel15/laravel-webhooks/README.md

     protected $eventField = '';

     /**
-     * Map each webhook event to a event class.
+     * Optional.
+Map each webhook event to a event class.
 If left empty, event names will be transformed to studly cased classes.
      *
      * Example: For a Github webhook, the pull_request event will be transformed to App\Events\GithubPullRequest.
      *